MarkRacsko/dpc-neuron/README.md

 TODO:
 - deal with windows vs UNIX path differences
-- write more documentation / notes for myself
 - add frames/min to the condition section because graphing needs it